-If the required reserve ratio is 0.20, what is the maximum amount that the bank can lend out?
-A)$2000 B)$50,000 C)$10,000 D)$8000 2.
-17) Suppose that the banking system currently has no excess reserves and that a bank receives a deposit into a
+If the required reserve ratio is 0.20, what is the maximum amount that the banking system can lend out?
+A)$8000 B)$50,000 C)$40,000 D)$10,000

-With a required reserve ratio of 10 percent, the money multiplier is 1/(.10) = 10.
-If First National lends out its excess reserves of $140,000, the money supply will ...
+If the required reserve ratio is 10 percent, then First National Bank’s required ...
 With a 10% reserve ratio, this 500 fei of reserves supports deposits of 10 ...

-If the required reserve ratio is 15 percent, currency in circulation is $400 billion, checkable deposits are $1000 billion, and excess reserves total $1 billion, then the M1 money multiplier is A) 2.54.
-B) 2.67.
-C) 2.35.
-D) 0.551.
-11. Assume ...
+8) If the required reserve ratio is 10 percent, currency in circulation is $400 billion, checkable deposits are $800 billion, and excess reserves total $0.8 billion ...

 9) A bank has excess reserves of $6,000 and demand deposit liabilities of $100,000 when the required reserve ratio is 20 percent.
 If the reserve ratio is

 Monetary Policy and the Economy .
 The Federal Reserve sets the nation's monetary policy to promote the objectives of maximum employment, stable prices,

 5. In the simple deposit expansion model, if the Fed purchases $100 worth of bonds ...
 10. If the required reserve ratio is 15 percent, ...

 (6 minutes) If the required reserve ratio is 10%, what actions should the bank manager take if there is an unexpected deposit outflow of $50 million?